Cruz-Lopez-Carlos-Antonio/AnalyticalFNPKE/README.md

 It is possible to show that the developed solution can be reduced to the expressions related to the integer case.
 These last were developed in the work *A New Simplified Analytical Solution to Solve the Neutron Point Kinetics Equations Using the Laplace Transform Method*, which was publised in the journal *Computer Physics Communications*.
 We made a particular repository for the integer case that can be consulted in the following [link](https://github.com/Cruz-Lopez-Carlos-Antonio/AnalyticNPKE/tree/main).

 ### 4.1 Equivalence between the sums.
 It is possible to understand the sums that were defined in Eq.
 (18) and Eq.
 (19) as functions over a set.
-In fact, it follows that:
+In fact, it is necessary to define:

 $$\mathcal{S}_m:\Omega\rightarrow\mathbb{R}, m\in \mathbb{N}, m\leq n,$$
 with: